cle0n/myool/README.md

 *note: pdftk may issue a warning when re-compressing*

 ###How it works
 These object parameters: **"/Subtype /Type1C", "/Subtype /Image", or "/BitsPerSample"**, define streams which can hold raw binary data and are considered safe.
 The first parameter found in the $targetpdf will be used for the injection, and henceforth the last occurence of that parameter will be the entrypoint.
 The encrypted data will be appended to the data already present in the stream along with a prepended identifier "6d796f6f6c"(myool).
-The result of this injection should not affect the quality of images, fonts, pages, loading times, etc. But that isn't guaranteed!
-Results may vary!

 ```
 592 0 obj
 <<